 The AEP for these baseline layouts, as determined by our wake model implementation, is included in the .csv file for each size scenario, listed in the .zip file accompanying this document.
 If you choose to utilize your own implementation of the wake model and AEP functions described in

-Appendix C instead of the Python implementation provided, insure that your implementation reports the same AEP for these locations.
+Appendix C instead of the Python implementation provided, ensure that your implementation reports the same AEP for these locations.

 You are also to conduct a single baseline optimization from these baseline layouts, and report your resulting optimized turbine location and AEP values from these starting locations.
-You are not required to start each of your optimizations from these layouts, only report the results from a single run using these starting baselines.
+You are not required to start each of your optimizations from these layouts; only report the results from a single run using these starting baselines.
 For your other optimization attempts, feel free to use random starts, warm starts, intuition, or any other selection method you choose to initialize turbine locations.
 The exact coordinates for the turbine locations in each of these baseline layouts

 are also included in .csv files listed in the .zip file accompanying this document.
 The format